Mulitas Recipe (Mexican Street Food)

 Close up of a Mulitas topped with guacamole and salsa.

-Two corn tortillas are loaded up with tender meat and melted cheese and garnished with your favorite toppings, like 4-ingredient guacamole, pico de gallo, sour cream and even smoked salsa.
+Two corn tortillas are loaded with tender meat and melted cheese, then topped with your favorite garnishes like 4-ingredient guacamole, pico de gallo, and a dollop of sour cream.

 What Is A Mulita